iptc/newsml-g2/examples/readme.md

 # Home of NewsML-G2 example files

-This folder will hold XML files of NewsML-G2 example items.
+This folder holds example files as described in the NewsML_G2 Implementation Guide (in the documentation folder)